 Seeing the Big 5

-Visiting Sabi Sands gives you a once-in-a-lifetime chance to see the Big 5 animals up close.
+Visiting Sabi Sand gives you a once-in-a-lifetime chance to see the Big 5 animals up close.

-With the area’s high density of wildlife, you’re likely to spot majestic lions, elusive leopards, formidable elephants, robust rhinos, and mighty buffalos in their natural habitats.
+Due to the area’s high wildlife density, you’re likely to spot majestic lions, elusive leopards, formidable elephants, robust rhinos, and mighty buffalos in their natural habitats.

-The skilled guides rely on their extensive knowledge to track these animals, making sure you get to see these incredible creatures as they roam freely.
+The skilled guides rely on their extensive knowledge to track these animals, ensuring you see these incredible creatures during your stay.

 Best Time to Visit

-The best time to visit Sabi Sands is during the dry winter months, from May to September, coinciding with summer in the Northern Hemisphere.
+The best time to visit Sabi Sand is during the dry winter months, from May to September, coinciding with summer in the Northern Hemisphere.

 During this period, the vegetation is sparse, and animals congregate around water sources, making them easier to spot.

-However, the reserve is a year-round destination, with each season offering its distinct charm.
+However, the reserve is a year-round destination, offering its distinct charm each season.

 Getting to Elephant Plains Game Lodge